Fluoxetine Capsules or Tablets (Depression/Mood Disorders)

 If you miss a dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take double or extra doses.

-- other medicines containing fluoxetine, like Sarafem or Symbyax
+- Other medications containing fluoxetine, like Sarafem or Symbyax

 - MAOIs like Carbex, Eldepryl, Marplan, Nardil, and Parnate

-- other medicines that prolong the QT interval (an abnormal heart rhythm)
+- Other medications that prolong the QT interval (an abnormal heart rhythm)